Polirecyliente/SGConocimiento/Math/Usable_facts.md

 Having $a$ and $m \angle B$, $b = a\ sin(\angle B)$ and $c = a\ cos(\angle B)$.
 Having $a$ and $m \angle C$, $b = a\ cos(\angle C)$ and $c = a\ sin(\angle C)$.
 Having $b$ and $m \angle B$, $a = \frac{b}{sin(\angle B)}$ and $c = \frac{b}{tan(\angle B)}$.
 Having $b$ and $m \angle C$, $a = \frac{b}{cos(\angle C)}$ and $c = b\ tan(\angle C)$.
 Having $c$ and $m \angle B$, $a = \frac{c}{cos(\angle B)}$ and $b = c\ tan(\angle B)$.
 Having $c$ and $m \angle C$, $a = \frac{c}{sin(\angle C)}$ and $b = \frac{c}{tan(\angle C)}$.

+(Ley de senos en triángulos obtusos)
+**Law of sines in obtuse triangles**: the law of sines can be used to calculate the measure of obtuse angles.
+Because of the definitions of the trigonometric ratios, the trigonometric ratios of an obtuse angle are calculated using its supplement instead, which is an acute angle that allows building a right triangle.
+So when using the law of sines to determine an obtuse angle, the result should be corrected by calculating the supplement of the result, this yields the measure of the obtuse angle.
+In a triangle $\triangle ABC$ where the obtuse angle is $\angle A$, calculating $m \angle A$ with the law of sines results in $m \angle A_{supp}$, this is corrected as $m \angle A = \pi - m \angle A_{supp}$.

 (Triángulo obtuso)
 **Obtuse triangle**: a triangle that has one obtuse angle.